 The Müller-Taubenberger group is interested in cell migration in response to chemoattractant gradients, in particular, the mechanisms that regulate cytoskeletal dynamics in Dictyostelium amoebae and neutrophil-like HL60 cells.
 To analyze directed movement in these systems, they concentrate on the actin and microtubule cytoskeleton in order to explore the signalling networks that are required for the establishment of cell polarity under 2D- and 3D conditions.
 Current work focuses on three subjects: (i) The role of the actin-crosslinking protein filamin in HL-60 cells; (ii) The functional impact of microtubules and microtubule binding proteins in migration of neutrophils and Dictyostelium; (iii) As post-translational protein modification by arginylation has been shown to be critical for cell motility in other systems, they explore the role of arginylation for migration in Dictyostelium.
 The experimental tools unsed involve live-cell imaging studies in combination with molecular, biochemical and cell biological methods including microfluidic approaches.

 The Dormann group is focused on the role of RNA-binding proteins in neurodegenerative diseases, especially amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
 We are especially interested in two nuclear RNA-binding proteins (FUS and TDP-43), which are genetically linked to ALS and FTD and accumulate in aberrant cytoplasmic aggregates in the brains of ALS and FTD patients.
-Our previous work has established that neurodegeneration in ALS/FTD patients is driven by defects in 1) nucleocytoplasmic transport 2) phase separation and 3) post-translational modifications of disease-linked RNA-binding proteins in stress granules are crucial factors in disease pathogenesis.
-Currently the Dormann group is studying which factors regulate shuttling of FUS and TDP-43 between the cytoplasm and nucleus, how the two proteins are deposited in pathological protein inclusions and what role they play in the neuronal cytoplasm, specifically in neuronal dendrites.
+Our previous work has established that neurodegeneration in ALS/FTD patients is driven by defects in 1) nucleocytoplasmic transport 2) phase separation and 3) post-translational modifications of disease-linked RNA-binding proteins.
+Using biochemical and cell biological approaches, the Dormann group investigates how these three mechanisms are normally regulated and how they are disturbed in disease.